Copenhagen: Tourism

 Tourism is a major contributor to Copenhagen's economy, attracting visitors due to the city's harbour, cultural attractions and award-winning restaurants.
 Since 2009, Copenhagen has been one of the fastest growing metropolitan destinations in Europe.
 Hotel capacity in the city is growing significantly.
 From 2009 to 2013, it experienced a 42% growth in international bed nights (total number of nights spent by tourists), tallying a rise of nearly 70% for Chinese visitors.
 The total number of bed nights in the Capital Region surpassed 9 million in 2013, while international bed nights reached 5 million.

 In 2010, it is estimated that city break tourism contributed to DKK 2 billion in turnover.
 However, 2010 was an exceptional year for city break tourism and turnover increased with 29% in that one year.
 680,000 cruise passengers visited the port in 2015.
 In 2019 Copenhagen was ranked first among Lonely Planet's top ten cities to visit.
-In October 2021, Copenhagen was shortlisted for the European Commission's 2022 European Capital of Smart Tourism award along with Bordeaux, Dublin, Florence, Ljubljana, La Palma de Mallorca and Valencia.
+In October 2021, Copenhagen was shortlisted for the European Commission's 2022 European Capital of Smart Tourism award along with Bordeaux, Dublin, Florence, Ljubljana, Palma de Mallorca and Valencia.